tolgaizdas/cosmos-eval/README.md

-# Cosmos-Eval
+# cosmos-eval

-Cosmos-Eval is a tool designed for evaluating machine learning models on a variety of tasks.
+cosmos-eval is a tool designed for evaluating machine learning models on a variety of tasks.
 It supports few-shot learning, custom metric evaluation, and provides options for running on different devices.

 ## Setup